TheOnlyZac/sly1/README.md

 This is a work-in-progress decompilation of [*Sly Cooper and the Thievius Raccoonus*](https://en.wikipedia.org/wiki/Sly_Cooper_and_the_Thievius_Raccoonus) for the PlayStation 2.
 It builds the NTSC-U version of the game, `SCUS_971.98` (SHA1: `57dc305d`).

 The goal of this project is to better understand the game engine.
-This repo does not contain any game assets or code from the game's executable, and it requires your own copy of the game to run.
+This repo does not contain any game assets or code from the game's executable; It requires your own copy of the game to build and run.

 Documentation of the code can be found at [theonlyzac.github.io/sly1](https://theonlyzac.github.io/sly1).
 For further reading on the game's internal structures and mechanics, visit the [SlyMods Wiki][wiki-url].